 Alice Voinescu Gymnasium School, Drobeta Turnu Severin, Romania

 The demo site is a school built in 1963.
 It has a reinforced concrete frame structure with infill brick walls.
 It is externally finished with a cement rendering layer.
 The North East facade of the building shown below has been made available for the panel installation.

 The test façade has been thoroughly surveyed.
 A Tele Laser Scanning survey has been performed, together with a structural assessment of the walls and a detailed IR imaging with a thermal camera to understand the current energy behavior of the building.
 This detailed knowledge of the site has allowed the development of a proper engineering design, adequate to the existing structure of the building and consistent with the local and national standards.
-A monitoring system with sensors has been deployed in the building.
-After the retrofitting, it will allow an energy comparison before and after the installation.
+A monitoring system with sensors has been deployed in the building, to allow an energy comparison before and after the installation.

-The demo tasks will consist of over-cladding the ground level façade with the light Hypucem panels.
-They will be tested against similar commercial panels to be installed at first floor level.
-The installation is forecast for Summer 2018 and since then the site will be kept under monitoring to assess the energy performance until May 2019, therefore through a 4-season term.
+The activities in this demo site were based on over-cladding the ground level façade with the light Hypucem panels, and the first floor of the building with standard commercial insulating panels to compare performances.
+The installation was done in Summer 2018 and the site was kept under monitoring to assess the energy performance until May 2019, therefore through a 4-season term.

 According to the developed retrofitting design, Hypucem panels were produced in 500 x 700 mm size, while 600 x 900 mm commercial panels were installed on the first floor.
 The second floor of the building was left blank, and used as a reference wall for measurement.
 A special stucco developed within the project was then used for surface finishing.

 Thermal survey after installation shows how the Hypucem panels at the ground floor perform better than commercial ones at the first floor.
 In particular, the anchoring substructure of commercial panels act as a thermal bridge, while IMPRESS solutions avoid this kind of problem.